Shortcuts

 • target (Tensor) – Tensor with true labels

-• num_labels (int) – Integer specifing the number of labels
+• num_labels (int) – Integer specifying the number of labels

 • threshold (float) – Threshold for transforming probability to binary (0,1) predictions